Kahan summation algorithm: Precision

+Speed

+In the Kahan summation algorithm, each iteration of the loop depends on the result of a previous iteration (loop-carried data dependency).
+This reduces the performance gain from modern superscalar processor designs.
+To reduce this penalty, one can split the accumulator variables s and c into several copies each working on a portion of the input.
+These copies can be accumulated in parallel using a superscalar CPU, SIMD, or even multiprocessing.
+The separate copies are finally accumulated together using the scalar (non-parallel) Kahan algorithm.

 Alternatives

 Although Kahan's algorithm achieves $O(1)$ error growth for summing n numbers, only slightly worse $O(\log n)$ growth can be achieved by pairwise summation: one recursively divides the set of numbers into two halves, sums each half, and then adds the two sums.
 This has the advantage of requiring the same number of arithmetic operations as the naive summation (unlike Kahan's algorithm, which requires four times the arithmetic and has a latency of four times a simple summation) and can be calculated in parallel.
 The base case of the recursion could in principle be the sum of only one (or zero) numbers, but to amortize the overhead of recursion, one would normally use a larger base case.
-The equivalent of pairwise summation is used in many fast Fourier transform (FFT) algorithms and is responsible for the logarithmic growth of roundoff errors in those FFTs.
 In practice, with roundoff errors of random signs, the root mean square errors of pairwise summation actually grow as $O\left(\sqrt{\log n}\right)$.
+Pairwise summation is used by NumPy and Julia, among other notable numeric packages.

-Another alternative is to use arbitrary-precision arithmetic, which in principle need no rounding at all with a cost of much greater computational effort.
-A way of performing correctly rounded sums using arbitrary precision is to extend adaptively using multiple floating-point components.
+Another alternative is to calculate the even more precise correctly rounded sum.
+This could be done naively in arbitrary-precision arithmetic, which in principle, with no intermediate rounding at all with a cost of much greater computational effort.
+A more efficient way is to extend adaptively using multiple floating-point components (Shewchuk's).
 This will minimize computational cost in common cases where high precision is not needed.

-Another method that uses only integer arithmetic, but a large accumulator, was described by Kirchner and Kulisch; a hardware implementation was described by Müller, Rüb and Rülling.
+This style of summation is used by Python's math.fsum function.